 More and more, we find ourselves living in urban centers, removed from the natural landscapes we evolved alongside.
 This has led to a sensory disconnect from nature, threatening global biodiversity conservation.
 ‘Voices of a Flyway’ is our attempt to rekindle a deeper connection with nature so we can embrace sustainable lifestyles that foster healthy global ecosystems, ensure future flows of ecosystem services, and maintain human well-being.

-Over the course of two months we will embark on a journey, travelling north with a billion migratory songbirds as they navigate a matrix of human-impacted ecosystems from the Gulf Coast to the boreal forests of northern Minnesota.
-Concurrently, we will speak to people sharing the land with these birds.
+Over the course of two months we embarked on a journey, travelling north with a billion migratory songbirds as they navigated a matrix of human-impacted ecosystems from the Gulf Coast to the boreal forests of northern Minnesota.
+Concurrently, we spoke to people sharing the land with these birds.
 Together we aim to tell a story that speaks to the beauty of nature and the common bond that migratory birds and humans have with the land, including the struggles we both face living in a modern world.

-A combination of ultra-rich, immersive audio and high-resolution, intimate photography will form the media we use to bring this story to you in its most captivating and honest form.
-Our final products will include an online story map, podcast series, and speaking tour in the communities that we visit (cancelled because of COVID-19).
+A combination of ultra-rich, immersive audio and high-resolution, intimate photography form the media we use to bring this story to you in its most captivating and honest form.
+Our final products include an online story map, podcast series, and speaking tour in the communities that we visit (cancelled because of COVID-19).

 - Dr. Jacob Job is the creator and principal investigator of the ‘Voices of a Flyway’ project.
 His role during the field work portion of the project is to record the sounds and stories of the places, birds, and people we encounter.
 Currently, Jacob works as a research associate and natural sounds recordist for the Sound and Light Ecology Team in the Department of Fish, Wildlife, and Conservation Biology at Colorado State University and the Natural Sounds and Night Skies Division of the National Park Service.
 His recording work is featured in national park visitor centers and online sound libraries.